Home Insulation — Attic & Cavity Wall by SEAI-Registered Installers

 Insulation contractors install thermal insulation in homes — attic insulation, cavity wall insulation, internal wall insulation, external wall insulation, and floor insulation.
-Insulation is the single most cost-effective energy upgrade for most Irish homes, with attic top-ups paying back in 2–4 years.
-SEAI grants provide funding for several insulation types either standalone or as part of a deep retrofit through a One-Stop-Shop.
+Home insulation is the single most cost-effective energy upgrade for most Irish homes, with attic top-ups paying back in 2–4 years.
+SEAI grants provide funding for several insulation types, either standalone or as part of a deep retrofit through a One-Stop-Shop, and a good installer will advise which route suits your home and handle the grant administration.

 Most Irish homes built before 2008 have under-specified insulation by current standards.
-Attic insulation in 1980s-90s homes is often 100–150mm of fibreglass, vs the 300mm of mineral wool or 200mm of rigid PIR specified today.
+Attic insulation in 1980s-90s homes is often 100–150mm of fibreglass, versus the 300mm of mineral wool or 200mm of rigid PIR specified today.
 Cavity walls in homes built 1976–1990 typically have empty cavities; later builds had partial fill that has since slumped.
-External wall insulation is the most disruptive and expensive but transforms older solid-wall homes.
-Internal wall insulation is the alternative when external is impractical.
+External wall insulation is the most disruptive and expensive option but transforms older solid-wall homes, while internal wall insulation is the alternative when external is impractical.
+Whichever upgrade you're weighing, start with a survey of what's already in the attic and walls — the right sequence saves money and maximises the BER uplift.

 Common insulation installer services